That-Dev-Girl-Sites/jhalabi.com/_posts/2018-07-19-induction-scheduling.md

   - pregnancy
 tags:
   - third trimester
+excerpt: I just left one of my final OB appointments.
 ---

 I just left one of my final OB appointments.
 This particular appointment involved a cervical exam to see if I am dilated.